uselesstechjunks/leetcode/docs/source/math/linalg/factor.rst

 Eigendecomposition
 ********************************************************************************
 .. note::
-	* When we're dealing with square matrices :math:`\mathbf{A}_{n\times n}`, we can think of the matrix transforming the input space by rotating or stretching or flipping directions.
+	* When we're dealing with square matrices :math:`\mathbf{A}_{n\times n}`, we can think of the matrix transforming the input space by rotating or stretching or flipping every vector in the entire space.
 	* Under such a linear transform, there are certain directions which stay fixed (they don't rotate).
 They just get stretched or flipped.
 	* For any vector along these directions, the effect of matrix multiplication is just the same as scalar multiplication which stretches/flips the vectors.